RachelRamirez/misclassification_matrix/readme.md

   return cm3
 ```

-The Results of running the "PA_Shfl_w[7,2]_1.0_40D_Misclassification_Cost_Matrix_Example.ipynb" 30 times (within a for-loop, not restarting the console 30 times) were the greatest number of misclassifications were:
+The Results of running the "PA_Shfl_w[7,2]_1.0_40D_Misclassification_Cost_Matrix_Example.ipynb" 30 times (within a for-loop, not restarting the console 30 times) , the greatest number of misclassifications were:

 | Actual | Prediction | Avg Misclassified # of Times | Avg Percentage of Times |